SiliconLabsSoftware/docs-matter/sld251-matter-thread/chip-tool.md

 | SSID            | \<your_SSID>                                          |
 | lastNodeId      | 0                                                     |

 You can preset them with export X=Y before running the script or use some available options to change some of them.

 In most cases, MATTER_ROOT, CHIPTOOL_PATH, PINCODE, and DISCRIMINATOR should remain at the default set value.

-For commissioning commands (bleThread, bleWifi) NODE_ID will be randomized if it is the same as the last pairing
+For commissioning commands (bleThread, bleWifi), NODE_ID will be randomized if it is the same as the last pairing.

 When the startThread command is used, THREAD_DATA_SET will be assigned with the right operation dataset for the created Thread Network.

 ### Scripts Alias

 The commands presented above are linked to scripts.
 You can edit **_.bashrc_** and rename the following alias to your liking.

 ```shell
 $ alias mattertool=‘source $HOME/scripts/matterTool.sh’